-Dan Haag is a quick drive from Amsterdam and sits nicely along the North Sea.
+The Hague (Dan Haag) is a quick drive from Amsterdam and sits nicely along the North Sea.
 The beach at Scheveningen, the name of the district within Dan Haag, is incredible.
-There is an incredible pier, a carousel and terrific board walk to take an evening stroll.
-Further into the city, there is the gorgeous Binnenhof – former center of Dutch government, as well as the Madurodam.
-It holds a miniature model of Dutch landmarks, buildings and cities.
+There is an incredible pier, a carousel, and terrific boardwalk to take an evening stroll.
+Further, into the city, there is the gorgeous Binnenhof – former center of the Dutch government, as well as the Madurodam.
+It holds a miniature model of Dutch landmarks, buildings, and cities.
 It was a huge hit with the kids and we loved the walk from the Japanese gardens to the Madurodam first thing in the morning.

-They don’t speak much English here, but that doesn’t stop this city from being amazing for a day trip.
+For English speakers, you will have the opportunity to experience a majority Dutch-speaking city, the sites and sounds of this port city are prime for a day trip from Amsterdam.
 Between the Pannenkoekenboot, and Amphibious Bus through Splash tours, there are numerous ways to explore the city.
-The Euromast is a great way to get the birds eye view is you aren’t interested in a cruise, though it is not very handi or stroller friendly.
+The Euromast is a great way to get the bird’s eye view is you aren’t interested in a cruise, though it is not very handy or stroller friendly.
 Diergaardeblijdorp (Rotterdam Zoo) and Mini world Rotterdam are practically beside each other and could easily take up a whole themselves.
-Take a walk through Delfshaven and find yourself along the beautiful canals with old time boats and an amazing windmill at the end of your journey.
+Take a walk through Delfshaven and find yourself along the beautiful canals with traditional boats and an amazing windmill at the end of your journey.

 Haarlem is a medieval city, lively and less crowded than Amsterdam.
 The Grote Markt is always full of little tables with people sipping coffee in front of the Grote Kerk (the main Church) and others just cycling about.
 You will probably recognize this area because it has been featured pretty often on several travel guides for The Netherlands.
-On Saturdays there’s a street market that sells just about everything, from wooden clogs to clothes, Dutch cheese and flowers.
+Saturday brings a street market selling just about everything you desire, from wooden clogs to clothes, Dutch cheese, and flowers.

-I suggest you to visit the Grote Kerk as soon as you get there, because the cathedral is definitely worth your time.
+A visit to the Grote Kerk is the first thing I would suggest you explore, as the cathedral is magical and definitely worth your time.
 It dates back to the 14th century!
-You can also stroll through the shopping area, a few narrow streets called “de Gouden Straatjes” (streets of Gold in Dutch).
-Near Haarlem you can see the Molen the Adrian, a very nice windmill open for guided ours with a little price.
+Be sure to have a stroll through the shopping area, with there narrow streets called “de Gouden Straatjes” (streets of Gold in Dutch).
+Near Haarleem one can see the Molen the Adrian, a very nice windmill open for guided tours with a small fee.
 From up there you will be able to take some amazing shots of the surrounding area.

 Forget what you’ve heard about Amsterdam.
 Sure, it has the red light district.
 Ok yes, marijuana is readily available.
-But there is something else growing all over Holland that brings just as many (if not more) visitors from around the world.
-Right outside of the heart of Amsterdam, even non-flower lovers can find delight in The World’s Largest Tulip Festival where not one, not two, but SEVEN million tulips can be found in beautiful, arrangements rivaling art decor!
+But there is something else growing all over Holland that brings even more visitors from around the world.
+Just outside of the heart of Amsterdam, even non-flower lovers can find delight in The World’s Largest Tulip Festival where not one, not two, but SEVEN million tulips can be found in beautiful, arrangements rivaling art decor!
 But be sure to get there during prime time tulip season, which is approximately late April to late May.

-We highly recommend a day trip to Edam, one of the two main cheese towns in The Netherlands.
+How about a day trip to Edam, one of the two main cheese towns in The Netherlands.
 Edam is only about 30 minutes from Amsterdam.
-The town itself is a beautiful little town with very cute bridges, narrow cobbled streets and beautiful houses.
-You can easily walk around town even with young children.
-And, of course, the main attraction is the cheese.
-There are a few shops in town where you can taste and buy from.
-If you are lucky enough to be there in July or August, there is a fun market every Wednesday.
+The town itself is a beautiful small town with very cute bridges, narrow cobbled streets, and beautiful houses.
+Getting around town with young children is a breeze.
+With the main attraction being cheese there are quite a few shops in town for sampling and buying cheeses.
+With luck you will explore this corner of the Netherlands in July or August, where they have a fun market every Wednesday.

-(literally ‘fairy tale wonderland’) in Enkhuizen is a perfect day trip from Amsterdam with young kids.
-It’s a fun theme park, especially built for the little ones.
-Cute ladybug boats, a mechanic horseback ride and automated oldtimer cars instead of thrilling rides, loud music and sensation.
+Sprookjeswonderland (literally ‘fairytale wonderland’) located in Enkhuizen is a perfect day trip from Amsterdam for young kids.
+It’s a fun theme park for the little ones.
+Cute ladybug boats, a mechanic horseback ride and automated oldtimer cars instead of thrilling rides, loud music, and sensation.
 Kids will love exploring the enchanted forest with gnomes, elves, wizards and lots of familiar fairy tale characters.
-In several locations in the park you’ll find shows, all automated with puppets.
-Kids up til the age of 7 will love this cute fairy tale park.
+In several locations in the park, you’ll find shows, all automated with puppets.
+Kids up till the age of 7 will love this cute fairy tale park.